MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started-al-for-onprem.md

 ms.custom: intro-internal
 ---

-# Getting Started with C/SIDE and AL for On-Premises
+# Get Started with C/SIDE and AL for On-Premises
 To get started with a mixed development environment of C/SIDE and AL, you must follow the steps below.

 ## Steps to install Business Central on-premises with C/SIDE and AL development environment